MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Fault-Tolerance.md

 ## <a name="examples"></a>Examples

-Unless you have only two servers, we recommend using three-way mirroring or dual parity, because they offer better fault tolerance.
-Specifically, they ensure that all data remains safe and continuously accessible even when two [hardware ‘fault domains’](../../failover-clustering/fault-domains.md) – with Storage Spaces Direct, that means two servers - are affected by simultaneous failures.
+Unless you have only two servers, we recommend using three-way mirroring and/or dual parity, because they offer better fault tolerance.
+Specifically, they ensure that all data remains safe and continuously accessible even when two fault domains – with Storage Spaces Direct, that means two servers - are affected by simultaneous failures.

 These six examples show what three-way mirroring and dual parity **can** tolerate.
 In every case, all volumes will stay online.
 (Make sure your cluster maintains quorum.)